The International Surface Pressure Databank

 Version 3 (1755-2010)

-Version 3 of the International Surface Pressure Databank is currently being merged.
+Version 3 of the International Surface Pressure Databank is available upon request.
 NOAA's National Climatic Data Center has recently merged the station component using the ASCII exchange format v1.0.
-The marine component will come from ICOADS version 2.5.
-The tropical cyclone component will come from IBTrACS V03r03.
+The marine component comes from ICOADS version 2.5.
+The tropical cyclone component comes from IBTrACS V03r03.
+ISPDv3 is being used in the century long reanalysis ERA-20C being generated by ERA-CLIM, by the century long reanalysis being generated by JMA/MRI, and by NOAA/CIRES in future version of 20CR.
+The ISPDv3 may be archived at NCAR in the future.

 Maps showing the location of stations in a selected year can be browsed at http://www.esrl.noaa.gov/psd/data/ISPD/.